Dry Eye Treatments

 What Causes Dry Eye Syndrome?

 Dry eye syndrome is a result of inadequate tear production or tears that are of poor quality, both of which lead to a lack of lubrication on the eye’s surface.
 For most people who suffer from dry eye, the cause is a blockage of the meibomian glands, which reside in the eyelids.
 These glands release meibum, a moisturizing oil that covers the surface of the eye each time a person blinks.
 When the meibomian glands don’t function properly or become blocked, insufficient meibum release causes tears to evaporate more quickly than they should.
-This leads to evaporative dry eye, which affects up to 86% of people with dry eye.1,2
+This leads to evaporative dry eye, which affects up to Trusted Source Distribution of aqueous-deficient and evaporative dry eye in a clinic-based patient cohort: a retrospective study Lemp MA, Crews LA, Bron AJ, Foulks GN, Sullivan BD Go to Source 86% of people with dry Trusted Source Dry eye disease: when to treat and when to refer Findlay Q, Reid K Go to Source eye.

 Professional Dry Eye Treatment